RedCrafter07/typing/README.md

 # typing
-## Js Library for typing animations.
+## Javascript library for typing animations.

 **IMPORTANT:** This library is using jQuery.
 You can download it [here](https://jquery.com/download/)